manasvipaturu/Spotify-Country-Popularity/README.md

 1. X-Axis represenatnst poplarity of songs, which is a metric that quantifies how well-recieved or frequently the song is streamed, so higher values on the x-axis represent more popularity.

 2. Y-Axis represents the song distribution which means it shows how songs are typcally distributed across the different levels of popularity in the countries.
-In other words, the y-axis is indivating jow many songs fall within a particular range of popularity on the x-axis.
+In other words, the y-axis is indicating how many songs fall within a particular range of popularity on the x-axis.
 A higher point on the curve means more songs have that level of popularity.

 `Here's the relationship between the x and y axes:`